Transformation is among the most overused and least understood expressions in modern business.

-In addition to the know-how gained from 20+ years of execution, we use service design methodology to develop operating models, or address specific issues associated with part or all of a Regulatory Affairs function.
+In addition to the know-how gained from 20+ years of execution, we use service design methodology to develop operating models or address specific issues associated with the part or all of a Regulatory Affairs function.
 This combination is compelling for organizations looking to develop and improve in the future.

 “What is service design thinking?
 We see it as designing great service processes with the customers at the forefront of our thinking.
 Simple.”

 Customer input is a prerequisite for developing a great service.
 Service processes often involve more than one function and the interface and handoffs between them are invariably where issues or inefficiencies arise.